Moneymoney122/Moneymoney122/README.md

 - Pronouns: he/him

 - If you want to contact me, my preffered way is twitter: @chandler_hacker.
-Or you could email me using the email in my bio.
+Or you could email me using the email on my profile.